bartificer/programming-by-stealth/docs/pbs46.md

 Firstly, notice that all the code for the prototype is contained within a single code block, making it much easier to see where a prototype definition starts and ends, especially in files that define multiple prototypes.

-Secondly, the name of the constructor function is not arbitrary, the constructor for an ES6 class must be named `constructor`.
+Secondly, the name of the constructor function is not arbitrary.
+The constructor for an ES6 class must be named `constructor`.

 Finally, by default, all functions are assumed to be instance functions, unless they’re explicitly marked as static functions by prefixing their definition with the keyword `static`.

 ### Classes & Namespaces

-The `class` keyword, like the `function` keyword can be used in two ways.
+The `class` keyword, like the `function` keyword, can be used in two ways.
 As a reminder, you can declare a function like this:

 ```javascript
 // declare a function